Octavia Hill Wisbech heritage walk, Peckover House, Cambridgeshire

 Turn round and re-trace your footsteps along Old Market.
-Visit the Old Corn Exchange on the corner adjoining Old Market and North Brink next to Lloyds TSB.
+Visit the Old Corn Exchange on the corner adjoining Old Market and North Brink next to Lloyd's Bank.

 Old Corn Exchange

 The Old Corn Exchange was built in 1811 and for many years doubled as Corn Exchange and Town Hall.
-In 1872, various alterations were made to the building.
-The Council Chamber upstairs, still in use, is sometimes open to the public.
-It contains the furniture that was made at the time of the re-building.
+In 1872 various alterations were made to the building, The Council Chamber upstairs, still in use, is sometimes open to the public, and still contains the furniture that was made at the time of the re-building.
 The building over the years has been put to various uses including roller skating, all-in wrestling, ballroom dancing, and, until quite recently, it was a popular bingo hall.
-These days it is rarely used, so it's future use is uncertain.
+It is maintained by the local council, and is used largely as a music venue.